Virtual Visitation: Part 1 – Utilizing Technology to Supplement Parenting Time

 Next week, I will address some of the legal aspects associated with virtual visitation issues.

-6 Responses to “Virtual Visitation: Part 1 – Utilizing Technology to Supplement Parenting Time”
+6 thoughts on “Virtual Visitation: Part 1 – Utilizing Technology to Supplement Parenting Time

-1. Pingback from etendi BRIDGE referenced in article on virtual visitation « etendi BRIDGE,
+• Pingback:etendi BRIDGE referenced in article on virtual visitation « etendi BRIDGE

 Another option are Video Telephone devices that do not use a computer and thus can be used for the “computer phobic” or cases of high-conflict where trust of computer use and/or child age comes into account.
 Packet8, DLink, Ojo and VidTel are a few offering a solution with more coming and available where you do not need a computer, but do need one of these Video Telephones on each end wanting to participate in Virtual Visitation.